richardhyy/ice-vscode/README.md

 > Take a look at the [Built-in Providers](https://github.com/richardhyy/ice-vscode/tree/main/providers) for examples.

+## Creating Custom Tools

+ICE tools are small JavaScript files with a similar header format: a tool describes its arguments and returns a result the model can use.
+See [Custom Tools](docs/custom-tools.md) to get started.

 ## Known Issues

-As ICE is in early development, you may encounter bugs or instability.
+ICE is pre-1.0 and still evolving, so you may hit rough edges.
 If you experience any issues, please file a report on the GitHub repository.
 Pull requests are also welcome!

 ## Planned Enhancements

-- [ ] Rendering performance optimizations
 - [ ] Search, tagging, and filtering of chat histories
 - [ ] Visualization of conversation trees
+- [x] Tool calling and MCP support
+- [x] Rendering performance optimizations
 - [x] In context updating of provider configuration
 - [x] UI improvements